McLoughlin Canyon (Tonasket) Rock Climbing

 |Page Views:||105,227 total · 898/month|

 |Shared By:||applewood on Jun 18, 2013|

-It has wonderful opportunities for hiking and climbing, and although much of it is private land with the boundaries on the ground mostly unmarked, it is an easy place to explore and do some great climbing.
-(Consult the drawn map in the photo gallery here, and also it is recommended to look at the aerial photo of property boundaries on the Okanogan County Assessors map, especially when heading for the Northern Crag.)
+It has wonderful opportunities for both hiking and climbing, and although much of it is private land with the boundaries on the ground mostly unmarked, it is an easy place to explore and do some great climbing.
+(Consult the drawn map in the photo gallery here, and also it is recommended to look at the aerial photo of property boundaries on the Okanogan County Assessors map, esp. if you're planning new route development.)

 The canyon cliffs are gneiss, and over 400' tall in areas.
 Most of the rock on the north and east sides of the county road is private, although there are small sections of cliff around the trailhead, as well as an extensive section of cliffs to the far north which are public.
 There are also several good bouldering sites on both public and private lands.

 Note: with a few exceptions ALL the rock north of the county road is private and thus off bounds for climbing.
 All the rock south of the road is public (BLM), and there are many cracks and corners that can be led with gear.
 Most of these old school trad routes have no publicly shared beta and so provide a true sense of adventure.
 Although a number of bold ground-up ascents were done in the past, given the nature of McLoughlin rock, with its abundance of dirty, brittle and/or loose rock and debris, this is NOT recommended.
 Until these older routes can be restored, pre-scouting of unbolted lines is advised.
 Most of the new face climbs (many bolted and scrubbed) are concentrated in the more remote south end of the canyon and other lesser surrounding crags, leaving the Main Wall for the trad inclined...

 Also, be aware that the few remaining snags along the valley floor sometimes fall over, and no matter where you hike or climb here be alert for rattle snakes (especially from early April to late October).